uncharted25/hive-devops-dojos/dojo-1/README.md

 ## Part 1

-Create a script bash that will find all files that contains the ‘@skip’ annotation.
+Create a script bash that will find all files who contains skipped tests (tip: the annotation for that is *@skip*)
 ![part-1](./images/part-1.png)

 ## Part 2